 Here’s another great movie about the quest to create true artificial life.
-Written and directed by Alex Garland, this 2015 movie stars Domhnall Gleeson, who’s invited to the home of a rich but eccentric tech company CEO, played by Oscar Isaac.
+Written and directed by Alex Garland, this 2014 movie stars Domhnall Gleeson, invited to the home of a wealthy but eccentric tech company CEO, played by Oscar Isaac.

 As it turns out, Isacc’s character wants Gleeson to evaluate Ava, an artificial woman played by Alicia Vikander.
 Is Ava just a machine, or is she really alive?

 In 1980s Arkansas, a Korean-American family lays down roots, building a farm from scratch to claim their piece of the American Dream while facing many challenges.

 Minari features an Oscar-winning performance by Youn Yuh-jung and is one of the best SHowtime movies you can watch right now.

 An 80s cult classic, Labyrinth features an out-of-this-world performance by David Bowie and incredible puppetry by director Jim Hanson.

 After accidentally making a deal with a goblin king, a teen girl has to travel through a deadly maze to get her baby brother back and bring him home to safety.